patrickhancke/kbc-cloud-native-practical-case/lab-03-external-api/README.md

     ...
 ```

-We need to define the response fields we need in a Java object, for example (excerpt):
+We need to define the response fields we need in a Java class, for example (excerpt):

 ```java
 public class CocktailDBResponse {